 Brian started training teams with his uncle and father in the New Jersey shore region while in high school.
 He began to realize his desire to “teach” soccer when his high-level playing days were finally over.
 Brian would like to help transfer all the soccer information he learned during his soccer career and connect with today’s youth soccer players.
 He specializes in technique, reading the game, passing, and tactical awareness.

 In addition to his work as NLSA's Technical Director, Brian is an Assistant Coach at the College of New Jersey, a trainer with the New Jersey Olympic Development Program, and the Director of Operations for Next Level Soccer Training Academy.

-Brian's Professional Licenses include a USSF "F" License, USSF "E" License, USSF "D" License, La Liga Training Methodologies Level 3, and the NSCAA Futsal Diploma.
+Brian's Professional Licenses include a USSF "F" License, USSF "E" License, USSF National "D" License, La Liga Training Methodologies Level 3, and the NSCAA Futsal Diploma.